MaastrichtU-IDS/dsri-documentation/v4-website/docs/guide-known-issues.md

 :::

+This issue is due to DockerHub limiting the number of pull an unauthenticated user can do.
 You can solve this by creating a secret to login to DockerHub in your project:

 ```bash
 oc -n <project> create secret docker-registry <secret-name> --docker-server=docker.io --docker-username=<dockerhub-username> --docker-password=<dockerhub-password> --docker-email=<email-address>